To be considered for acceptance in the Doctor of Nursing Practice (DNP) degree program, applicants must:

 3. Submit official transcripts from all institutions of higher education attended, including undergraduate and graduate.
 All Foreign graduates must have their transcripts evaluated by World Education Services (www.wes.org) to determine the United States educational credit or equivalency.

 4. Submit an essay that discusses a topic of interest for the DNP Scholarly Project.
 This essay will be evaluated on compliance with APA formatting and style guidelines, command of the English language, logical thought, and the appropriateness of the chosen topic for an evidence-based project.
+Please use the sample essay as an example.

 6. Submit supporting documents to email@example.com or by mail to: